Honduras–Mexico relations: History

-Relations in the 21st Century

 For several decades, Mexico has been a transit country for thousands of Honduran migrants who enter the country on their way to the United States.
 Many Honduran migrants flee to the United States for better economic opportunities and/or to escape rampant crime and gang violence in their country, especially from the MS-13/Mara Salvatrucha.
 In 2014, Mexico deported over 33,000 Honduran migrants back to Honduras.

 Both the governments of Honduras and Mexico have increased mutual cooperation to provide legal and humanitarian assistance to Honduran migrants in Mexico and to combat human trafficking and violence against migrants in Mexico.
 Both nations have also agreed to combat the presence of Mexican cartels operating in Honduras.

 In 2018, several hundreds to a few thousands Hondurans formed part of the Central American migrant caravans and traversed all of Mexico to the northern city of Tijuana to request asylum in the United States.
-In 2018, over 640 Hondurans requested and obtained asylum in Mexico where many are choosing to remain rather than face the uncertainty of trying to request asylum in the US and also not wishing to be denied and deported back to Honduras.
+That same year, over 640 Hondurans requested and obtained asylum in Mexico where many are choosing to remain rather than face the uncertainty of trying to request asylum in the US and also not wishing to be denied and deported back to Honduras.
+In 2023, the number of Hondurans requesting asylum in Mexico increased to 40,142.

 In January 2022, Mexican Foreign Minister Marcelo Ebrard paid a visit to Honduras to attend the inauguration of President Xiomara Castro.
 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to Honduras.

+In October 2023, Honduran President Xiomara Castro paid a visit to Palenque, Chiapas to attend a Summit on Migration, hosted by Mexican President Andrés Manuel López Obrador.
+In October 2024, President Xiomara Castro travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.
+In April 2025, President Sheinbaum paid a visit to Honduras to attend the IX CELAC summit.